Lenny Montana

-Biography

-Early life and early wrestling career
+Early life

-Montana was born in Brooklyn, New York, on March 13, 1926.
+Leonardo Passafaro was born in Brooklyn, New York, on March 13, 1926.
 He was of Italian-American heritage and was fluent in both English and Italian.

+Career

-His wrestling career began in neighboring New Jersey in 1953.
+Montana's wrestling career began in neighboring New Jersey in 1953.
 He wrestled under the name of the "Zebra Kid" and was billed at the height of 6'6".
 It was not long before he found success.
 Along with Golden Terror, he won the New Jersey tag team titles on April 4, 1953.
 He began to travel, wrestling in the Midwest.
 He soon won the NWA Central States Heavyweight Championship, defeating Dave Sims on October 1, 1953, in Kansas City.
 However, he lost the title on December 11, 1953, to Sonny Myers, who had previously held the title three times before defeating the Zebra Kid.
 Montana's final success of the 1950s was in 1956, winning the NWA Texas Tag Team Championship with Gene Kiniski, defeating Herb Freeman and Ray Gunkel on September 18 in Dallas under the alias Len Crosby.
 He also worked as a bouncer during this time to earn extra money.